cups-code/coppidu/content/index.md

 - Tales of Songbird
 	- [[A1 - Synopsis]] - a brief summary of the beginning of the campaign arc (in this case, Arc 1)
 	- [[A1 - Handouts]] - any handouts after sessions that may be useful later
-	- [[A1 - Tracked Quests]] - any quests that are currently active, this is usually updated after a session
+	- [[A1 - Quest Tracker]] - any quests that are currently active, this is usually updated after a session